1FarZ1/Sample_Backend_Dart_Frog/README.md

 [![License: MIT][license_badge]][license_link]
 [![Powered by Dart Frog](https://img.shields.io/endpoint?url=https://tinyurl.com/dartfrog-badge)](https://dartfrog.vgv.dev)

-### So Dart Frog stable release is out and i decided to make a sample backend with it
+### So Dart Frog stable release is out and i decided to make a sample backend with it since The Eco System of Dart very comfy

-### since im very comfortable with dart and i love the eco system of it

 A Sample Backend Dart Api That includes